danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

   caption: "Relevant data handling requirements.",
 ) <Data-handling-reqs>

-From these requirements, rough design objectives were derived for the downlink communication system.
+From these requirements, rough design objectives were derived for the downlink communication system:

 // TODO: formatting on numbers
 // TODO: Embetter
 // TODO: Justification

+#set enum(numbering: "1.a.i.")
-+ The system shall support packet input from all interfaces present on the TOTEM SDR
++ The system shall support packet input from all interfaces present on the TOTEM SDR <totem-interface-objective>
 + The system should maximise datarate while conforming to #acr("BER") requirements.
   + The system shall support modification of modulation and coding rate through #acr("ACM") or #acr("VCM").
   + Efficiency should be prioritised.
 The design should use minimal padding and seek to reduce overheads.